Adeolasheriff/Library_Management_System/README.md

   "DefaultConnection": "Server=(localdb)\\mssqllocaldb;Database=LibraryDb;Trusted_Connection=True;TrustServercertificatte = true"
 }
 4. Run the Application
- 1. Dotnet run on vscode or hit the https on visual studio
+ 1. Dotnet watch run on vscode or hit the https on visual studio

  ## How to test
  Once the application begins to run on swagger